 Editor’s note: This post was updated on Dec.
 11, 2018

 We live in a nation of laws and rules for a reason.
-They make democracy possible – which is also why the Trump administration’s decision last week to delay a 2015 clean water regulation is so dangerous.
+They make democracy possible – which is also why the Trump administration’s decision today to undermine a 2015 clean water regulation is so dangerous.

 The Waters of the United States rule, also known as WOTUS, sought to clarify which wetlands and small waterways are protected under the Clean Water Act of 1972.